 You can adjust the setup for more risk or less risk as required.

-I use a combined entry signal that detects high probability turning points.
+I use a combined entry signal that detects likely turning points.
 To do this I use a combination of the Bollinger band lines and by examining the price action at each bar.

-Two conditions have to be met to trigger a market entry.
+Two conditions have to be met to trigger the entry.

 When the price is at a lower band, this meets the first condition for a entering long (buy).
 When the price is at the upper band, this meets the first condition for entering short (sell).